-Doctor Who Meets Scratchman could still work as a film, even after all this time, as it has a suitably epic story, potentially stunning visuals and a fascinating, terrifying villain in the form of Scratchman.
+Doctor Who Meets Scratchman could still work as a film, even after all this time.
+It has a suitably epic story, potentially stunning visuals and a fascinating, terrifying villain in the form of Scratchman.

 Scratchman is an ancient being from another universe who feeds on psychic energy.
 His hunger is so great that he eventually consumes each universe he visits.

 Scratchman is a sadistic monster that enjoys reshaping each universe he overruns into a hideous hell dimension.
 He twists aliens into his Demonic servants and torments them until he gets bored and moves on.

 This disturbing scene from the 2019 novelisation where Scratchman forces several of his minions to commit suicide by throwing themselves into a firey pit, shows the full extent of the torment he inflicts on his minions.

 “You’re one of the new arrivals aren’t you?
 You’ve caused so much damage.
 You have cost the lives of so many of us.’
 ‘I’m dreadfully sorry about that’, said Harry sincerely.
 ‘Don’t feel too bad, the creature said,’ but clearly didn’t mean it.
 ‘We are just memories of life, twisted into something to amuse our master.
 You’re thinking of fighting back, of escaping-but really, you’ll just cost more lives and you’ll end up like one of us- sooner or later.
 Sooner in your case.’
 ‘Thank you,’ said Harry.
 ‘And then nothing awaits you but milleia of service as one of us, and finally, as fuel for him.’
 ‘Fuel?’
 ‘We must keep his dreams aloft.’
 The creature nodded miserably.
 ‘If I were you I’d save myself the torment and jump now.’
 ‘Will it be quick?’
 Asked Harry?
 ‘No,’ the creature said, ‘but it will at least be over.’
 And it launched itself into the air, dived down into the sulphurous pit, gave a single cry, and burst into flame.”